-Note: Connector type on Model 780-03 is 9-pin female D-subminiature (DE-9F).
+Note: Connector type on Model 780-01 is 9-pin female D-subminiature (DE-9F).
 Connector uses 4-40 threaded inserts for locking with mating plug.

-Figure 8.
-Connections between Model 780-03 and Model 790 and Model 71 with 9-pin male D-sub (DE-9M) connectors on each end is used to interconnect the Model 780-03 with the Model 790 units.
-A cable, approximately 20 feet
+Figure 7.
+Connections between Model 780-01 and Model 790 and Model 71

-(6 meters) in length, is included in the shipping carton.
+Control Consoles.
+Refer to Figure 7 or Appendix A for details.
+A 9-pin female D-sub connector (DE-9F) labeled To/From Central Controller, is provided on the back panel of each Model 790 Control Console.
+A cable with 9-pin male D-sub (DE-9M) connectors on each end is used to interconnect the Model 780-01 with the Model 790 units.
+A cable, approximately 20 feet (6 meters) in length, is included in the shipping carton.
 The cable implements all nine connector pins in a one-to-one manner.

 Should an interconnecting cable of a different length be required there's no problem for one to be fabricated and used.
 While it can be wired in a one-to-one fashion supporting all nine pins, only four connections are actually required: pin 1 (data +), pin 6 (data -), pin 4 (DC +), and pin 9 (DC -).
-The Model 780-03's connector pin-out scheme was designed to allow creation of an interconnecting cable which uses commonly available 2-pair audio cable.
+The Model 780-01's connector pinout scheme was designed to allow creation of an interconnecting cable which uses commonly available 2-pair audio cable.
 This cable, consisting of two twisted pairs each with an individual shield, is typically small in diameter, flexible, and available in many colors.
 One pair and shield can be used for the data connection (pins 1 and 6) while the other pair and shield can be used for the DC connections (pins 4 and 9).
 This implementation has the advantages of providing a shield for the data path and a more robust common (return path) connection (two conductors including the shield) for the DC power circuit.

-A few simple calculations are required to determine the maximum cable length when fabricating a cable to be used when connecting a Model 780-03 to a Model 790.
+A few simple calculations are required to determine the maximum cable length when fabricating a cable to be used when connecting a Model 780-01 to a Model 790.
 The differential transmission scheme used by the system's RS-485 interface makes an interconnection in excess of 1000 feet (>300 meters) easily possible.
-The limiting factor is typically the ability of the wiring to pass the DC power supplied by the Model 780-03 to a Model 790.
-The Model 780-03 supplies 12 Vdc, 500 milliamperes (mA) maximum.
+The limiting factor is typically the ability of the wiring to pass the DC power supplied by the Model 780-01 to a Model 790.
+The Model 780-01 supplies 12 Vdc, 500 milliamperes (mA) maximum.

 The Model 790 requires a minimum of 9 Vdc, 100 mA maximum, for operation.
 (The voltage must be measured directly at the Model 790's 9-pin D-subminiature connector.)
 So the maximum interconnecting cable length is directly related to the resistive voltage losses associated with the two DC-carrying conductors (supporting pins 4 and 9).
-As the Model 780-03 supplies 12 V and the Model 790 requires 9 V minimum, this leads to a 3 Vdc maximum drop due to the interconnecting cable.
+As the Model 780-01 supplies 12 V and the Model 790 requires 9 V minimum, this leads to a 3 Vdc maximum drop due to the interconnecting cable.
 Using Ohm's law it's quite easy to determine if a desired cable length can be supported.
 Calculate the voltage drop by multiplying the total resistance (in ohms) of the proposed cable by 0.1 (the Model 790's required current in amperes).
 Remember to include the resistance in both conductors (DC + and DC -) when calculating the voltage drop.
 If the voltage drop in the cable is 3 V or less it should function correctly.
 If it's greater than 3 V the cable is too long or the wire gauge is too small.